GO-Shoderu/alx-airbnb-project-documentation/user-stories/README.md

-# Airbnb Clone Backend – User Stories Overview
+# Airbnb Backend – User Stories Overview

 This folder contains user stories derived from the use case diagrams of the Airbnb backend system.